Skip to main content

 CR-Export_to_AWS-select_question.png

-4. Check the radio button for the specific export destination account you want to send run outputs to and then click Next.
+4. Select the specific export destination account you want to send run outputs to, and then click Next.

 CR-Export_to_AWS-select_export_partner.png